harshitaadarsh1881/harshitaadarsh1881.github.io/README.md

     <h1><center>Harshit Aadarsh</center></h1>
       <p>Hello I am Harshit.</p>
       <p>I am 11 years old.
 I study in DAV Koylanagar in class 6 'D'.</p>
       <p>I have a website on github where I can upload my pages.
 You can also see my web pages by following me.
-You can visit my website by this link - "https://harshitaadarsh1881.github.io/".</p>
+You can visit my website by this link - "https://harshitaadarsh1881.github.io/".
+You should check my website by both PC/Laptop and Mobile Phone</p>
   </font>
   <font color=blue align=center size=5 face="Rockwell Extra Bold" >